prototyp3-dev/cartesapp/README.md

 Cartesapp is a opinionated python library and tool for cartesi rollups apps.
 It uses several formats and for the inputs, outputs, enpoints routing, and storage.

+**Highlights**

+- API for simplified cartesi rollups applications.
+- Simplified and standardized endpoint routing for the application's methods.
+- Auto-generated frontend libraries which encode and decode data, abstracting the different interfaces of cartesi rollups applications.
+- Auto-generated test frontend client that allows the interaction with all endpoints defined by the backend.
+- Full capable cli to build, run and deploy cartesi rollups applications on devnets and testnets.
+- Prebuilt rootfs with a python environment and cartesapp installed, pre-compiled with basic required modules for faster startup and execution times.
+- Test suite that allows fast on-host testing and also using the cartesi machine to simulate a production environment.
+- Dev mode that continuously checks for changes in the code, automatically rebuilds the application, and substutes the snapshot used by the node with the version of the application.

+## Sample Application

 One simple echo app would be:

 ```python